-- 1. Add an R at the end of the OPN to denote tape and reel ordering option.
-Add a T at the end of the OPN to denote tray ordering option. - 2.
-Custom and factory pre- programmed devices are available.
-Ordering part numbers are assigned by Aurasemiconductor, please contact local sales to request the unique part number.
-Custom part number format is "AU53xxACxQM" where "x" is a unique numerical sequence representing the pre-programmed configuration. - 3.
-Please refer to 5th row of the Die Marking to differentiate between AU5325BC1 and AU5325BC2.
-AU5325BC1 starts with C1 in the 5th row and AU5325BC2 starts with C2 in the 5th row.
+1. Add an R at the end of the OPN to denote tape and reel ordering option.
+Add a T at the end of the OPN to denote a tray option.

+2. Custom and factory preprogrammed devices are available.
+Ordering part numbers are assigned by Aurasemir.
+Please contact local sales to request the unique part number.
+Custom part number format is "AU53xxACxQM" where "x" is a unique numerical sequence representing the preprogrammed configuration.